pyeve/eve/docs/snippets/hooks_blueprints.rst

     @blueprint.route('/users/<username>', methods=['DELETE'])
     def del_user(username):
         # some specific code goes here
+        # ...

-        # call all Eve-hooks consumers for this  event
+        # call Eve-hooks consumers for this  event
         getattr(app, "users_deleted")(username)

-Next snippet displays how the blueprint is binded over our main Eve application and how the specific `set_username_as_none` function is registered to be called each time that an user is deleted using the Eve events to update the properly Mongodb collection.
+Next snippet displays how the blueprint is binded over our main Eve application and how the specific ``set_username_as_none`` function is registered to be called each time an user is deleted using the Eve events, to update the properly MongoDB collection.

 .. code-block:: python